By Hugh Edwards & Rob Bee

 Do I Need an Audio Editor, a DAW…or Both!?

 This is an important question, and not a stupid question at all.
-Money and budget is a serious factor, but so is your workflow and productivity.
+Money and budget are serious factors, but so is your workflow and productivity.
 It’s up to you to evaluate your budget but I can help with the workflow.

 Remember the main difference between the two is that an audio editor is designed to edit audio files destructively, and a DAW/multitrack is designed to mix multiple tracks and larger productions together, non-destructively.